noahehall/multicloud/providers/aws/services/Storage/backup.md

 - centrally protect your on-premises VMware and VMware Cloud in AWS environments.
 - built-in controls for VMware backups so you can track backup and restore operations and generate auditor-ready reports.
 - a single-click restore experience so you can restore VMware backups on-premises and in VMware Cloud on AWS.

+### SNS

+- configure Amazon SNS to notify you of AWS Backup events from the Amazon SNS console.

+### EventBridge

+- monitor and log AWS Backup events to help support your regulatory compliance reporting obligations and meet your business continuity SLAs.